SyncfusionExamples/Blazor-DataGrid-CustomAdaptor-CRUD-SortFilter/README.md

 # EJ2-DataGrid-Blazor-CustomAdaptor-CRUD-SortFilter
-In this demo, grid is bound with data using CustomAdaptor extended from DataAdaptor with CRUD operations, sorting and filtering.
+In this demo, DataGrid is bound with data using CustomAdaptor.
+For CustomAdaptor we have extended methods like (Read, Insert, Update and Remove) from DataAdaptor to perform CRUD operations along with Data operations like sorting and filtering, paging etc.